Stryker DVH IFV – Special Forces variant

 Upgrading to a US Special Forces variant

 I then started adding parts specific to a US Special Forces variant.
-Some of these parts come from resin add-on vendors (Blast Models and Real Models), others have been 3D designed by myself and printed at Shapeways (these parts are now available for sales in my Priamide Models shop page at Shapeways).
+Some of these parts come from resin add-on vendors (Blast Models and Real Models), others have been 3D designed by myself and printed at Shapeways.

 Here are the driver armored protection and the BFT (Blue Force Tracker) antenna mount, both by Blast Models.